zyedidia/micro/runtime/help/commands.md

    command's output will be displayed in one line when it finishes running.

 * `vsplit ['filename']`: opens a vertical split with `filename`.
 If no filename is provided, a vertical split is opened with an empty buffer.
+If multiple files are provided (separated via ` `) they are opened all as splits.

 * `hsplit ['filename']`: same as `vsplit` but opens a horizontal split instead of a vertical split.